wmorgan/dcos-docs/1.7/administration/installing/custom/configure-proxy.md

 +menu_order: 9
 +---

 By default the DC/OS [Universe](https://github.com/mesosphere/universe) repository is hosted on the internet.
-Also, for the DC/OS [OAuth Service](https://github.com/dcos/dcos-oauth) to validate tokens it needs to have access to `dcos.auth0.com` to fetch the required pulic key via HTTPS.
+The DC/OS [OAuth Service](https://github.com/dcos/dcos-oauth) must have access to `dcos.auth0.com` to fetch the required public key via HTTPS to validate access tokens.
 If your DC/OS cluster is behind a corporate proxy, you must update your configuration post-installation to fetch the Universe packages and OAuth service to work.

 ## Configure DC/OS Master node

-1. Create `/var/lib/dcos/` directory if it doesn't exist and add the following variables in the file `/var/lib/dcos/environment.proxy` :
+1. Create `/var/lib/dcos/` directory if it doesn't exist and add the following variables in the file `/var/lib/dcos/environment.proxy`:

     ```
     http_proxy=http://user:pass@host:port